josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 ### Task 3: Start a new experiment

-1. Select **+ NEW** in the command bar at the bottom left of the page, and select **Experiment**.
+1. Select **+ NEW** in the command bar at the bottom of the page, and select **Experiment**

-2. From the options that appear, select **Blank Experiment**.
+1. From the options that appear, select **Blank Experiment**

     ![In the Machine Learning Studio browser window, under New, Experiment is selected.
 In the gallery, Blank Experiment displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image34.png "Machine Learning Studio browser window")

-3. Give your new experiment a name, such as AdventureWorks Travel by editing the \"Experiment created on \...\" label near the top of the design surface.
+1. Give your new experiment a name, such as AdventureWorks Travel by editing the \"Experiment created on \...\" label near the top of the design surface

     ![In the Machine Learning Studio browser window, AdventureWorks Travel displays in the right pane.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image35.png "Machine Learning Studio browser window")

 ### Task 4: Prepare flight delay data

-1. In the toolbar on the left, in the **Search experiment iteThis will change to a number once the command is complete.\ms** box, type the name of the dataset you created with flight delay data (FlightDelaysWithAirportCodes).
+1. In the toolbar on the side, in the **Search experiment iteThis will change to a number once the command is complete.\ms** box, type the name of the dataset you created with flight delay data (FlightDelaysWithAirportCodes).
 You should see a component for it listed under Saved Datasets, My Datasets.

     ![In the Search field, flightdelay is typed.
 Under My Datasets, FlightDelaysWithAirportCodes is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image36.png "Search field")

-2. Select and drag the **FlightDelaysWithAirportCodes** module onto the design surface.
+1. Select and drag the **FlightDelaysWithAirportCodes** module onto the design surface

     ![FlightDelaysWithAirportCodes displays on the design surface.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image37.png "Design surface")

-3. Next, you will explore the Flight delays datasets to understand what kind of cleanup (e.g., data munging) will be necessary.
+1. Next, you will explore the Flight delays datasets to understand what kind of cleanup (e.g., data munging) will be necessary

-4. Hover over the output port of the **FlightDelaysWithAirportCodes** module.
+1. Hover over the output port of the **FlightDelaysWithAirportCodes** module

     ![A callout points to the output port of the FlightDelaysWithAirportCodes module.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image38.png "Design surface")

-5. Right-click on the port and select **Visualize**.
+1. Right-click on the port and select **Visualize**

     ![Visualize is selected from the FlightDelaysWithAirportCodes output port drop-down menu.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image39.png "drop-down menu")